 However, team-level agility cannot be enough to reach end-to-end business agility.

 The path to Agile working can be risky, as changing ways of working can affect the whole organization.
-It may cause confusion for the PMO when there are too many approaches being applied, from the traditional approach to Kanban or Scrum.
+It may confuse the PMO when too many approaches are applied, from the traditional approach to Kanban or Scrum.
 The role of a portfolio manager is to adapt to the changing business needs and support new ways of working.

-With Agile portfolio management, you are able to create new ideas and changes that produce customer-centric products.
+With Agile portfolio management, you can introduce new ideas and changes and create customer-centric products.

 PPM and Agile PPM

-There are managers who think being Agile means giving up control of project portfolio management (PPM).
-This is a misperception that is typically based on past experience.
+Some managers think being Agile means giving up control of project portfolio management (PPM).
+This is a misperception that is typically based on experience.

-In order to analyze potential ROI in a project, the PMO has a highly structured process for consolidating and centralizing relevant data.
-You deal with allocated resources, and assigned teams.
+To analyze potential ROI in a project, the PMO has a highly structured process for consolidating and centralizing relevant data.
+You deal with allocated resources and assigned teams.

 PPM demands rigor and many consider it as the opposite of Agile.
 Agile project portfolio management uses the same real-time data to prioritize work according to the business value.

 Agile teams form around high-value products.
 They deliver in increments.
-Agile PPM arrives at similar goals as traditional project portfolio management but by way of a more iterative route.
+Agile PPM arrives at similar goals as traditional project portfolio management but in an iterative way.